erizov/Professor/semester_4/lecture_14_security_patterns/authorization/README.md

 2. Analyze time and space complexity using Big O notation
 3. Identify when to use this algorithm vs. alternative approaches
 4. Recognize common implementation pitfalls and how to avoid them
-5. Apply this algorithm to solve real-world problems
+5. Apply this algorithm to tackle real-world problems
 6. Understand security implications and best practices

 ### Short Description

 The process of determining what actions an authenticated user is permitted to perform on resources.
-Solves problems like access control, role-based permissions, and resource protection.
+Addresses access control, role-based permissions, and resource protection.
 Example: Allowing admins to delete users while regular users can only view profiles.
-Works by checking user roles and permissions against resource access rules before allowing operations.
+Operates by checking user roles and permissions against resource access rules before allowing operations.

 **Key Characteristics:**
 - **Time Complexity**: Varies